iberlinson/SX-AO/Umbrella_notification_readme.md

 ### Use Case

-* Receive a near real time notification on a new domain blobked by Umbrella
+* Receive a near real time notification in Webex Teams on a new domain blobked by Umbrella
 * Use SecureX Orchestration to periodically :
   * Get new security event from last check
   * Notify in Webex Teams on new domains blocked seen for the first time in the organization